 The Kowloon Walled City Park, Kowloon City

 An unforgettable chapter of the Hong Kong childhood memoir I’ve been reading, Gweilo by Martin Booth, takes place in 1952, at exactly the spot where I’ve spent this humid morning, the Kowloon Walled City Park.
-Ever since I first read the book earlier this year I’ve wanted to see this extraordinary place for myself.
+Ever since I first came across the book earlier this year I’ve wanted to see this extraordinary place for myself.

-Having just moved to yet another new apartment building courtesy of the Navy, with his abusive, alcoholic father and his loving, sinophile mother, eight-year-old Martin sets off to explore the new neighbourhood of Kowloon City.
+Having just moved to yet another new apartment building courtesy of the British Royal Navy, with his abusive, alcoholic father and his loving, sinophile mother, eight-year-old Martin sets off to explore the new neighbourhood of Kowloon City.
 His mother, ever keen to encourage her fearless son to see Hong Kong as close up as possible, gives him a free reign, but with one exception:

 “…the smells of wood smoke, joss-sticks, boiling rice and human excrement…”

-The sewers in the walled city were just open gullies at the side of each hutong, which disappeared into holes in the ground.
-Then, from nowhere, a man suddenly appeared, wearing only a pair of trousers, and with a big full-colour dragon tattoo on his back, who asked Martin in pidgin English what he’s doing there.
+The sewers he could smell everywhere in the walled city were just open gullies at the side of each hutong, disappearing into holes at the base of the buildings.
+Then, from nowhere, a man suddenly appeared.
+He was barefoot, wearing only a pair of trousers, with a big full-colour dragon tattoo on his back, and he asked Martin in angry pidgin English what he was doing there.
 At this point Martin could have been sent packing at best, or abducted at worst, but he had two things in his favour: he had blond hair, associated with gold and considered very lucky in Chinese culture, and also a gift for languages.
 He had been playing on the streets with local kids for months and had picked up enough Cantonese to introduce himself to this guardian of the city, and then ask, “Nei giu mut ye meng?”
 (What is your name?).
 The man was stunned, looking him up and down in silence, before finally taking Martin’s hand, shaking it and introducing himself as Ho.
 So began a guided tour of the Walled City, probably as rare a privilege as you could possibly have in Hong Kong, or perhaps anywhere else, at that time.